I’d like to be, under the sea, in an octopus’s garden

 Planning and investment for water management is also important to protect the future health of marine environments.
 A Central and Gippsland Region Sustainable Water Strategy has been prepared in response to new population and climate change projections, and focuses on water conservation and efficient use, greater use of recycled water and stormwater, better water-sharing arrangements and improving how water entitlements and trade can be used to better manage risks.
 Opportunities for holding back large stormwater flows into marine environments, and reducing nutrient and litter loads are also being explored as part of the Integrated Water Management planning for each of the Westernport, Dandenong, Yarra, Maribyrnong and Werribee catchments.

 Traditional Owners are the voice of their Country

 For all policy and planning, there is a need for recognition and inclusion of Traditional Owner knowledge and aspirations.
-The water and lands are increasingly being recognised as ‘living and integrated natural entities‘ and the Traditional Owners should be recognised as the ‘voice of these living entities’.
+The water and lands are increasingly being recognised as ‘living and integrated natural entities‘ and the Traditional Owners should be recognised as the ‘voice of these living entities’ (see target 13.1).
 A Country Plan is being prepared by the Bunurong Land Council Aboriginal Corporation which will describe the vision and priorities of the Traditional Owners for their area under their responsibilities as a Registered Aboriginal Party, including for Western Port and a large area of Port Phillip Bay and its eastern and northern coast.
 The Wadawurrung Traditional Owners Aboriginal Corporation has developed its Paleert Tjaara Dja Country Plan that seeks respectful working and learning based on cultural knowledge and practices.
 The plan is particularly relevant to the western areas and coast of Port Phillip Bay.
 The Country Plans provide a strong basis for all planning to recognise and include the voice of these Traditional Owners.